gecio/gecio.github.io/docs/_imke/clusterlifecycle/deprecationpolicy/index.en.md

 From v1.19 onwards, Kubernetes will follow an N-3 support policy.
 This means that the support window will be extended to one year.

-A good visualisation of the period for which each release is/was supported is below:
+A good visualization of the period for which each release is/was supported is below:

 ![K8sVersionSupport](k8s_version_support.png)

 iMKE aligns loosely to this lifecycle by continuously introducing new versions and deprecating older ones.

 After a given Kubernetes version has reached End-of-Life, it will not get any bugfixes or security updates.
-Hence we can not support it anymore either and have to deprecate it.
+Hence, we can not support it anymore either and have to deprecate it.

 ## The deprecation process